3 Reasons to Finally Ditch Plastic Bottled Water for Reusable Water Bottles

 3 Reasons to Ditch the Plastic Water Bottle

-- Bottled water is 1000 times more expensive.
-Manufacturers incur a lot of expenses when it comes to bottled water.
-From processing and packaging to marketing and distribution the costs really add up and ultimately are passed along to the consumer.
-These expenses and costs are typically covered by taxes and bills issued by local water agencies and these costs are generally a lot less than bottled water.
+- Bottled water is a 1000 times more expensive.
+Manufacturers incur a lot of expense with producing bottled water.
+From processing and packaging to marketing and distribution, the costs really add up and are passed along to the consumer.
+These expenses and costs are typically covered by taxes and bills issued by local water agencies and these costs are a lot less than bottled water.

 - As we talked about in our post on tap water, the taste and safety of tap water makes bottled water unnecessary.
 In blind comparisons people usually pick tap water, proving it is the tastier choice.
-You should also be aware that bottle water may have ingredients besides water.
+You should also know bottle water may have ingredients besides water.
 Sometimes the additives are harmless and simply intended to improve the taste (and sales), but it is possible bottled water could tack on calories.
-Tap water is generally clean and healthy.
+Tap water is typically cleaner and healthier.

 So You Ready to Make The Switch to Reusable Water Bottles?

 It’s time to pick up a reusable water bottle, isn’t it?
-And, if you are looking for a way that your business can make an impact, why not create your own custom reusable water bottle with your logo?
+And, if you are looking for a way that your business can make an impact, why not brand some custom reusable water bottles in bulk with your logo?
 Check out our which are all BPA free and include recycled plastic choices.
 Fill out a product quote request and get started today.